 The environmental protection zone includes areas that are of environmental significance and have associated conservation, biodiversity, habitat or scenic amenity values.
-The zone may also provide for buffers between incompatible land uses and includes land constrained by features such as bushfire risk and steep slopes.
+The zone may also provide for buffers between incompatible land uses, and includes land constrained by features such as subsidence, contamination, saline and dispersive soils, bushfire risk, landslip, erosion and flooding.
 The zone may accommodate elements of an integrated open space network providing for multi-purpose functions that respond to community needs provided they do not compromise environmental values.